 Constraints of the spatial object type SoilThemeCoverage

-The rangeSet values shall be of one of the following types: Number; RangeType; CharacterString.
+The rangeSet values shall be of one of the following types: Number; RangeType (as defined in section 3.2.6); CharacterString.

 3.1.12.
 Soil Theme Descriptive Coverage (SoilThemeDescriptiveCoverage)

 A spatial object type that is associated to the soil theme coverage and holds additional information on values of a property of the soil theme coverage.